Best Hybrid Mattress in 2021: Reviews and Buyer’s Guide

 Most hybrid mattresses have a bottom layer of coils and a foam base, topped with conforming foam that cushions the body.
 Flipping the mattress would mean sleeping on a stiff foam layer that wasn’t designed to feel comfortable, making it difficult to sleep well.

 Layla sets itself apart from other mattress brands by offering the rare mattress you can flip.
 Even better, each side has a different mattress firmness, one side feeling firm and the other soft.
-Their hybrid is perfect if you want to try out different sleep styles or keep a versatile bed on hand for guests.
+The Layla Hybrid is perfect if you want to try out different sleep styles or keep a versatile bed on hand for guests.

 The Layla Hybrid stands 13 inches tall and contains five layers.